sebousan/villagers/content/_index.md

     text: We believe that brands that dare to be different are the ones that stand out.
 We don’t follow trends.
 We go beyond the brief to craft bold, memorable brand experiences.
+  - type: paragraph
+    surtitle: "03"
+    title: We are moving as one.
+    text: "We operate like a control tower, connecting all players: your internal teams, other external agencies, freelancers, production partners...
+We make sure everyone moves in sync, with a shared vision and clear standards."
+  - type: paragraph
+    surtitle: "04"
+    title: We do more with less.
+    text: From workflows to team structures to production models, we optimize everything.
+We find smarter ways to do more with less and make sure every cent you invest in creativity pays off.
+  - type: paragraph
+    surtitle: "05"
+    title: We build culturally relevant forces.
+    text: People who align with your brand’s culture, speak its language, and embody its values.
+Tailored teams that intuitively understand your business and connect authentically with your audience.
   - type: cta
     heading:
       surtitle: Origins